A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: A Notion and System Architecture for Event Prediction Methods

-For the sake of simplicity, we did not state the presented examples as actual formulas of a logic such as propositional logic or linear-time logic and point towards existing methods on translating natural language to formulas, e.g., of linear-time logic \cite{brunello_et_al:LIPIcs:2019:11375}.
-The two important points here are the existence of at least one event prediction goal and that it is stated in terms of atomic propositions over the domain of the monitored system (implicitly or explicitly).
+For the sake of simplicity, we do not state the presented examples as formulas of a certain logic such as propositional logic or linear-time logic and point towards existing methods on translating natural language to formulas in, e.g., linear-time logic \cite{brunello_et_al:LIPIcs:2019:11375}.
+The two important points here are the existence of at least one EP goal and that it is stated in terms of atomic propositions over the domain of the monitored system (implicitly or explicitly).